Vitex lucens: Distribution

-Uses
+As a resource and host plant

-Pūriri is an invaluable food source for native wildlife, as it provides both fruit and nectar in seasons when few other species produce these, thus it is often used in restoration planting, e.g. the Elvie McGregor Reserve between Waipoua Forest and Katui Scenic Reserve in Northland and on Tiritiri Matangi Island in the Hauraki Gulf.
+Pūriri is an invaluable food source for native wildlife, as it provides both fruit and nectar in seasons when few other species produce.
+It is often used in restoration planting, such as at the Elvie McGregor Reserve (between Waipoua Forest and Katui Scenic Reserve in Northland) and on Tiritiri Matangi Island.
 It is hoped that restoration planting, with trees such as pūriri, will provide a year-round food source for birds, boosting their populations.
-For example, pūriri is highly valued as an aid in increasing kererū (native pigeon) populations.
-Maintaining kererū populations is particularly important for natural restoration and maintenance of forest remnants, as this bird is the main disperser of large fruited species.
+Pūriri is highly valued as an aid in increasing kererū (native pigeon) populations.
+Maintaining kererū populations is particularly important for the natural restoration and maintenance of forest remnants, as this bird is the primary disperser of large-fruited species.